cucumber/cucumber-ruby/.github/PULL_REQUEST_TEMPLATE.md

 Your PR is ready for review once the following checklist is complete.
 You can also add some checks if you want to.

-- [ ] Tests for any changes to behaviour of the code
+- [ ] Tests have been added for any changes to behaviour of the code
 - [ ] New and existing tests are passing locally and on CI
 - [ ] `bundle exec rubocop` reports no offenses
 - [ ] RDoc comments have been updated